chrizneko/backupcdm/README.md

 COMPATIBILITY
 - Linux; All distribution should be fine as long as bash and restic can run.
 I tested it in some SLES, Centos, Debian, and Ubuntu (with several different releases).
-- Database dump support: mysql, postgresql, mssql, and mongodb.
+- Database dump support: mysql, postgresql, mssql, mongodb, and elasticsearch.
 Not tested the version one by one but as long as the dump options are correct everything will be okay.
 - Tested it with restic > 0.10.0.
 Not tested on version before that.
 - It is run on root.